 The ultimate melting pot of (Buda)Pest.
 Construction workers and white collar employees alike line up for the unexpectedly flavorful chicken sandwiches at lunchtime at this tiny eatery.
 The ladies behind the counter will somehow manage to squeeze the toppings and side dishes, to be chosen from a plethora of options, inside the bread rolls.
 Hungry, but low-carb conscious dieters can indulge themselves with a whole roast chicken just out of the oven.Read more

-Eccentric little café in the basement of the venerable Eötvös Loránd University, with lexicons and playful postcards adorning the walls.
-Besides specialty coffee, flaky croissants, and fruit cups, they have the broadest range of Hungarian magazine subscriptions I’ve seen in a café, including ones on the far left, and far right.
-For the best experience and most students, go during the academic year (September - May), as during the summer they just operate out of a food cart at the main entrance of the school.
-Open weekdays only.Read more
+Műhely is an eccentric little café swarming with college students inside the basement of the venerable Eötvös Loránd University.
+Besides specialty coffee, flaky croissants, and fruit cups, the highlight is the economical two-course lunch menu.
+True to the building's mission of free intellectual inquiry, Műhely has a broad range of Hungarian magazine subscriptions, including publications both from the far left, and far right.
+For the best experience and most students, go during the academic year (September - May), as during the summer they just operate out of a food cart at the main entrance of the university.Read more

 Újlipótváros, the neighborhood of Tera Magyar Konyhája, is the best kept secret in Budapest.
 A city within the city.
 The cultural upper crust and young families with baby strollers form a strong local community here and make for a lively area.
 Many of the local residents can be found in Tera, this self-service diner with a broad selection of traditional Hungarian dishes.Read more